 I left the paint color green (it’s called Composed by Sherwin Williams) and swapped out the shower curtain, bathmat, decor accessories and towels.

 I can’t even believe how many times I have painted this bathroom. -ha.
 I decided this time around, the paint color would remain the same ;).

 I have wanted to update the mirror forever!
 I finally found a round one at HomeGoods and it looks so much better than what I had, which was a little tiny rectangle.

 I can finally see half my body when I look in the mirror vs. just my head ;).
 Aren’t the towels beautiful?
 They are so soft and plush!

 The baskets from HomeGoods (see the bathroom reveal post) are still working out great from over a year ago when I did the last makeover.
-If you want the full details on how to achieve this look, be sure to head over to my full step-by-step guide on how to update your bathroom on a budget over on the HomeGoods blog.

 Here are a few looks this tiny bathroom has seen over the years.

 Here is a before from a couple years ago.

 It’s amazing what a little paint, a few new decorative accents and fresh new towels and shower curtain can do for a small bathroom.
 This entire makeover was around $253 and I couldn’t be happier with the update.

 RELATED: DON’T MISS OUT on the new bathroom inspiration page full of affordable bathroom ideas.